Types of Divorce Proceedings

 Simplified Track

-You could file your divorce on the simplified track if you and your spouse are able to reach an agreement on both the grounds for divorce (i.e. mutual agreement, unreasonable behaviour, adultery, desertion, and/or separation) and all ancillary matters (i.e. children issues, maintenance, and the division of matrimonial assets) prior to filing the Writ for Divorce.
+You could file your divorce on the simplified track if you and your spouse are able to reach an agreement on the reason(s) for divorce (i.e. mutual agreement, unreasonable behaviour, adultery, desertion, and/or separation) prior to filing the originating application for divorce.
+You may or may not have reached an agreement on the ancillary matters (i.e. children issues (if applicable), maintenance, division of matrimonial assets).

-In a Simplified Track divorce, the two stages will be dealt with together.
 After which, the Court will grant you with a Certificate of Final Judgment and this can be extracted three months from the Interim Judgment of Divorce date.

 Pause and Reflect